-The architecture studio LANZA Atelier was founded in 2015 by Isabel Abascal and Alessandro Arienzo and is based in Mexico City.
+The architecture studio LANZA was founded in 2015 by Isabel Abascal and Alessandro Arienzo and is based in Mexico City.

 *